MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/administrator/users-user-profiles.md

 All Microsoft Dynamics 365 users who are assigned the **Omni-channel supervisor** or **Omni-channel agent** security role automatically become omni-channel users.

-For more information see, [Add users and assign roles to users](add-users-assign-roles.md).
+For more information see, [Enable users for Omni-channel](add-users-assign-roles.md).

 Navigate to **Omni-channel Administration > User Management > Users** to view the list of omni-channel users in the **Omni-channel Users** view.